Shenghao Wu

 ByteDance AML AI4Science Team, Xinshi Chen, Yuxuan Zhang, Chan Lu, Wenzhi Ma, Jiaqi Guan, Chengyue Gong, Jincai Yang, Hanyu Zhang, Ke Zhang, Shenghao Wu, Kuangqi Zhou, Yanping Yang, Zhenyu Liu, Lan Wang, Bo Shi, Shaochen Shi, Wenzhi Xiao

-Keywords: foundation model, genAI, AI4Science.
+Keywords: foundation model, diffusion transformer, AI4Science.

 JinHyung Lee, Catalin Mitelut, Hooshmand Shokri, Ian Kinsella, Nishchal Dethe, Shenghao Wu, Kevin Li, Eduardo Blancas Reyes, Denis Turcu, Eleanor Batty, Young Joon Kim, Nora Brackbill, Alexandra Kling, Georges Goetz, E.J.
 Chichilnisky, David Carlson, Liam Paninski